 The poem acted like a signal.
-For the first time Sri Ramakrishna looked straight at him, and exclaiming, "My Boy, My Boy, I have been looking for you these three years past!" embraced him before them all, and took him away to be alone with Him.
+For the first time Sri Ramakrishna looked straight at him, and exclaiming, "My Boy, My Boy, I have been looking for you these three years past!" embraced him before them all, and took him away to be alone with Him the sweetmeats too seriously, it is a joy to think that unconsciously The Master who was to manifest as tremendous love and fidelity as the world has ever seen, began thus voluntarily at the lowest rung of the ladder, in the merest selfishness.

 It is said by others that the boy who was told that he was a divine Incarnation that day, only scoffed and thought that the Teller was mad.
 But he recognised in Him the most gigantic purity and sincerity that he had ever seen.
 And with a smile he said to his friends a week or two later that he must go back to the Old Saint, whose sweetmeats had tasted so good!
-Without taking the remark about the sweetmeats too seriously, it is a joy to think that unconsciously The Master who was to manifest as tremendous love and fidelity as the world has ever seen, began thus voluntarily at the lowest rung of the ladder, in the merest selfishness.
+Without taking the remark about

-^{} The song in question was composed by Ajodhya Nath Pakrasi.
+\ The song in question was composed by Ajodhya Nath Fakrasi.

-And there was more of Ram Prasad
+And there was more of Ram Prasad . . . .